 - Public Benefits Assistance

 TANF (Temporary Assistance for Needy Families) is Georgia’s public assistance program.
 PADV interviews and assesses public assistance applicants who show signs of being victims of domestic violence, and provides them with service coordination, and referrals for community services, employment, and housing opportunities.
 Domestic violence survivors receive a temporary waiver from certain TANF requirements without losing financial assistance.
-396 TANF assessments were completed.

 SNAP (Supplemental Nutrition Assistance Program) is Georgia’s food stamp program.
 As a SNAP community partner, PADV provides SNAP outreach, conducts eligibility screenings and assists with the application process for low income families in need of assistance obtaining food.

 - Teen Dating Violence Prevention Program

-Partnering with local schools and youth serving organizations, PADV is implementing a teen dating violence curriculum that increases their knowledge of non-violence conflict resolution, communication, and problem solving skills.
+Partnering with local schools and youth serving organizations, PADV implemented a teen dating violence curriculum that increases teens’ knowledge of non-violence conflict resolution, communication, and problem solving skills.